Excel Formulas Not Calculating Automatically (6 Possible Solutions)

 Computers utilize binary, a system composed of a combination of 1s and 0s, to store numbers.
 However, our understanding of numbers is based on the decimal system, which operates on a base 10.
 Consequently, Excel needs to convert numbers between binary and decimal formats, sometimes resulting in unexpected disparities.

 The maximum accuracy of Excel’s calculations is 15 significant digits.
-Therefore, due to the conversion from binary to decimal, there could be very slight rounding errors.
-Even while this might not matter, if it is included in a logical argument, it can produce a different outcome.
+Therefore, as result of the conversion from binary to decimal, there could be very slight rounding errors.
+With some logical arguments, this can produce an unexpected result.

-Another issue arises when numbers are enclosed in double quotes, leading to a mix-up between text and numeric values.
-The Excel formula is not calculating automatically.
-In the below image, we notice that the SUM function returns the wrong output.
+Numbers enclosed in double quotes leads to a mix-up between text and numeric values, causing formulas to stop calculating automatically.
+In the below image, the SUM function returns the wrong output for this reason.

 6.1-The SUM function returns the wrong output